KxSystems/docs/docs/wp/disaster-floods/index.md

 2. Gauged
 3. Perfect Forecasts

-The dictionary contains the different feature columns required to make up the above datasets for each of the monthly (`M`) and time to peak (`P`) models.
+The dictionary contained the different feature columns required to make up the above datasets for each of the monthly (`M`) and time to peak (`P`) models.

 ```q
 q)fnd_col:{x where x in y}